-Enter as item 27 the amount of excess net passive income tax due.
-If the corporation has always been a Subchapter S Corporation, then line 27 tax does not apply to the corporation.
-If the corporation has Subchapter C earning and profits at the close of the tax year, has passive investment income that is in excess of 25% of gross receipts, and has taxable income at year end, the corporation must pay a tax on the excess passive income.
-Complete Line 1 through 3 and Line 9 of the worksheet on this page to make this determination.
+Enter as item 28 the amount of excess net passive income tax due.
+If the corporation has always been a Subchapter S Corporation, then line 28 tax does not apply to the corporation.
+If the corporation has Subchapter C earnings and profits at the close of the tax year, has passive investment income that is in excess of 25% of gross receipts, and has taxable income at year end, the corporation must pay a tax on the excess passive income.
+Complete Lines 1 through 3 and Line 9 of the worksheet on this page to make this determination.
 If Line 2 is greater than Line 3 and the corporation has taxable income it must pay the tax.
-Complete a separate schedule using the format of Line 1 through 11 of the worksheet to figure the tax.
+Complete a separate schedule using the format of Lines 1 through 11 of the worksheet to figure the tax.

-Taxable Income (Line 9 of the Excess Net Passive Income Tax worksheet) - Line 9, taxable income, is defined in IRC Section 1374(d).
-Figure this income by completing Lines 9 through 32 of Form AR1100CT, Arkansas Corporation Income Tax Return.
+Taxable Income (Line 9 of the Excess Net Passive Income Tax Worksheet) Line 9, taxable income, is defined in IRC Section 1374(d).
+Figure this income by completing Lines 9 through 32 of page 1, or Schedule A, page 2 of Form AR1100CT, Arkansas Corporation Income Tax Return.
 Include the Form AR1100CT computation with the worksheet computation you attached to Form AR1100S.
 You do not have to attach the schedules etc. called for on Form AR1100CT.
-However you may want to complete certain schedules such as Federal Schedule D, Form AR1100S.
+However you may want to complete certain schedules such as Schedule D, Form AR1100S.

-TAX FORM SCHEDULE D (Form AR1100S)
+SCHEDULE D (Form AR1100S)

-Enter as item 28 the tax from Schedule D, Form AR1100S, page 2.
+Enter as item 29 the tax from Schedule D, Form AR1100S, page 2.
 If net capital gain for Arkansas is \$25,000 or less, the corporation is not liable for capital gains tax.
 If the net capital gain is more than \$25,000 you must determine if the corporation owes the tax in part A, or part B of Schedule D, Form AR1100S.